Here we move from taking assignments that we created to producing documentation for, and communicating to search teams about their tasks.

 Live tracking allows real time situational awareness in areas where a network connection is available or where some other type of location reporting system is connected to SARTopo.

 Open the mobile app and load your map for Wally’s search.
-Record and save a short track to the mission map using the CalTopo mobile app.
+With the search map open, record a track with your mobile device.
+Label the track with your last name and the date you are recording.
 (Do not worry if your track is not anywhere near the search area.)
+Finish and save your track.

 The available forms include the SAR104 assignment form, the 104s summary form, and the 104d deployment form.
-The basics of creating these forms are covered in the SAR Objects chapter at https://training.caltopo.com/firstresponse/basics/sarobj.
+The basics of creating these forms are covered in the SAR Objects chapter.

 Operations, or whomever is assigning teams to segments, benefits from the information on the 104d (deployment) form.
 With this they can see segments sorted by priority, number of personnel needed, and resource type.